WhoopInc/vagrant-s3auth/README.md

 ENV['AWS_SECRET_ACCESS_KEY'] = secret_key
 ```

-To help ensure the correct variables are being used, the variable source
+The detected AWS access key and its source (environment variable or
-will be displayed when running vagrant up.
-This should help reduce confusion
+profile file) will be displayed when the box is downloaded.
+If you use
-about why you may see authentication errors when you have multiple sets of aws
+multiple AWS credentials and see authentication errors, verify that the
-credentials.
+correct access key was detected.

 ##### IAM configuration